By Susan Munroe

 I contacted John Weisheit, the conservation director for the Waterkeeper Alliance and the Colorado Riverkeeper, to ask for book recommendations to include in our on-river libraries.
 John, like Dee, is a passionate and incredibly knowledgeable advocate for river education.
 He told me that he no longer brings a library on his river trips.
 He wrote, “I brought my library faithfully until maybe five years ago.
 I put it in the middle of camp and made an announcement.
 People would peruse through it and then get distracted and do something else.
 Or, they brought a book along and are reading it instead.
 It is, after all, a vacation.”
 And then, “What [guests] really want more than a book is a teacher.”
 Dee was that teacher.
 His excitement made it impossible for guides and guests to remain unmoved.

-Honing and updating Holiday’s interpretive material is a big task, but it’s only one part of the process of keeping Dee’s educational legacy alive as we move forward as a company.
+Honing and updating Holiday’s interpretive material is a big task, but it’s only one part of the process of keeping the University of Dee, and his educational legacy alive as we move forward as a company.
 It’s going to take more river guides with a willingness to read, with a genuine curiosity about the environment in which we work.
 And it’s going to take our guests, too, asking questions, joining in campfire discussions.
 There is so much to learn—and how lucky, for if we already knew everything, how boring would life be?

 Written by Susan Munroe